leaninnovationlabs/dmcp/docs/manual/connect-mcp-clients.md

 # Connect from MCP Clients

 Once you have configured your DataSources and created Tools, you can connect AI assistants to your DMCP server through the Model Context Protocol (MCP).
-This allows AI models to execute your database queries using natural language.
+This allows AI models to execute your data operations using natural language.

 ## What is MCP?

 The Model Context Protocol (MCP) is a standard that enables AI assistants to interact with external tools and data sources.
-DMCP implements this protocol to expose your database tools to AI models.
+DMCP implements this protocol to expose your data tools to AI models.

 ## MCP Server Setup